ValeryDanilchenko/cdp-stablecoin-contracts/README.md

 ---

-**??
-Disclaimer**: This software is provided for educational and research purposes.
+**Disclaimer**: This software is provided for educational and research purposes.
 Use in production at your own risk.
 Always conduct thorough security audits before deploying to mainnet.